 the Son of God.
 We know what “Son of God” means; He was the prodigy of

 mean?
-This refers to Jesus not only in human form, but also as the youngest
+It refers to Jesus in human form, youngest

-of all, that is, servant of all.
+of all and servant of all.
 Not only did almighty

-of man, and He always we be, even as He has called us to be His servants.
+of man, and He will continue to serve man, as He has called us to

-The Kingdom of God is all about servanthood.
+serve.
+The Kingdom of God is all about being a servant.

 (77h) Thy kingdom come